 As we always say, WordPress is suited for running different kinds of business.
-No matter you sell the dress, downloadable photos or just create a membership site with dripping content – WordPress is exactly what you need.
-And today we will tell you how to create filters for the best user’s navigation if you sell books.
-Ready?
-Read on.
+No matter you sell the dress, downloadable photos, or just create a membership site with dripping content – WordPress is exactly what you need.
+So today we will tell you how to create filters for the best user’s navigation if you sell books.
+Are you ready?
+Keep on reading!

 How to select the Product type

 First of all, there are two ways to sell books on WordPress:

 Why does it matter?
 It is important to define whether you sell physical or downloadable books before you will create the Products because it predetermines the product data you need to select.

 So, now, we suppose that you can create a product catalog and list all the books with WooBeWoo Product Table plugin.
 Let’s stop on the filtering and navigation options.